 Polyunsaturated acids help lower blood levels of LDL-cholesterol, and play a role in protecting the cardiovascular system.
 They also stimulate the immune system and protect the functioning of the nervous system.

 There's a thin layer of something on my spread.
 What should I do?

 A thin layer of fat may appear on the surface of the product.
 This is perfectly normal and only happens because we use oils rich in polyunsaturated fatty acids and very little lecithin.
 We do this in order to ensure the healthiest possible meal.
 We recommend that you mix the spread well before serving.

 A complete meal with Feed.

 The Feed.
-Spread is a healthy and balanced meal.
+SPREAD is a healthy and balanced meal.
 A teaspoon of Feed.
-Spread (33g) and 80g of bread provided you with 20% of your nutritional requirements.
-This corresponds to 400kcal, 7g of fibre, 13 g of protein, 15g of fat including 1.4g of saturated fatty acids and 50g of carbohydrates including 11g of sugar.
+SPREAD (33g) and 80g of bread provide you with 20% of your nutritional requirements.
+This corresponds to 400kcal, 7g of fiber, 13g of protein, 15g of fat including 1.4g of saturated fatty acids and 50g of carbohydrates including 11g of sugar.